SiliconLabs/matter_applications/matter_thread_multi_switch_mad/README.md

 ***Note:** Unless otherwise specified, the commands in the tutorial are run from inside the directory of the cloned Silabs Matter repository, eg. **~/matter$**.*

-- Silicon Labs Matter repository: You should already have the SiliconLabs Matter repository with submodules, but you may be on a prior version.
+- Silicon Labs Matter repository: You should already have the Silicon Labs Matter repository with submodules, but you may be on a prior version.
 If so, check out the current version tag seen in [SMG](https://github.com/SiliconLabs/matter):
    `$ git fetch`
    `$ git checkout release_1.0.0`
    You may need to stash any changes you've made in the prior version:
    `$ git stash`
-   To avoid issues related to modification/submodules not properly checked out, you may want to clone the SiliconLabs Matter repository with its submodules:
+   To avoid issues related to modification/submodules not properly checked out, you may want to clone the Silicon Labs Matter repository with its submodules:
    `$ git clone https://github.com/SiliconLabs/matter.git`
    `$ git checkout release_1.0.0`
    `$ git submodule update --init --recursive`